Alterations to council properties

 If your application is successful, you will be charged another fee for the preparation and instruction to our legal services for issuing the licence.
 This includes reviewing the conditions of the licence, preparation of the care and consideration document, liaison with our solicitors and surveyor’s fee to sign off your work after it is completed.
 This excludes any legal fees incurred by the legal department with preparation of the licence.

 The legal fees for preparation of the licence are charged on an hourly basis.
-The hourly rate for legal officers is £65 per hour and for solicitors is £85 per hour.
+The hourly rate is £72.00 per hour.
 Following referral of the case to the legal department, the legal officer will review the instructions for the preparation of the licence and provide you with an estimate of the legal fees.
 The final legal fees will be confirmed at the conclusion of the matter.

 These figures are approximate and are for guidance purposes only.
 You will be asked to pay the exact fees when the draft licence is sent to you.